-One focal point of strength in the plan is a specific plan to assess each action step in terms of administrative assessment, and performance assessment (student learning assessment wherever possible).
-These assessments, identified in the table below and described in the sections above, provide clear evidence that the university has goals, action steps, and a plan to assess their achievement.
+The evidence contained in this document demonstrates the institution's ability to initiate, implement, and complete the QEP.
+One point of strength in the plan is a specific plan to assess each action step in terms of administrative assessment and performance assessment (student learning assessment wherever possible).
+The assessments (summarized in Table 1 below and described in the sections above), provide clear evidence that the university has taken the development and implementation processes of the Quality Enhancement Plan seriously and is making it an integral part of its future budget requests and operations.